suhdev/rock-paper-scissors/README.md

 Disclaimer: all the code in this repository is my own code.
 For the implementation I've used two libraries ReactJS and Immutable, which are both maintained by Facebook, and StrikeJS, which is a library that I've developed to write ReactJS applications.
 For testing I've used "jest" which is a unit testing framework with great support for testing ReactJS applications, the library is also maintained by Facebook.

+##Notes
+1. Due to being involved in some other work, I was unable to allocate more time to the assignment, and hence there are things that can be improved.
+Including:
+    * Adding tooltips to the buttons on the Game play to provide better visual feedback for users.
+This can be implemented using CSS3 tooltips i.e. hover state nesting.
+    * Adding backgrounds to the different game play screens, again this would give better user experience, and due to time limitations I'm unable to invest further time on this.
+    * Adding user-login system [perhaps backed by the new firebase authentication service] to track users and scores.
+    * Adding a leaderboard of the game's luckiest player [again this depends on the ability to track users].
+    * Adding share buttons to share one's score.
+2. I've used TypeScript mainly for its static type-checking which helps a lot in writing bug-free code.
+3. I've used ReactJS over other frameworks mainly because of the ability to force one's mind to think of the view as a function of the application state.
+4. I've used StrikeJS [my implementation of the redux architecture], mainly because it keeps the application state in a single store which makes it easier to think about.
+It also helps in application debugging as the whole state of the application can be dumped at any given instant.
+5. Facebook's Immutable library has been used for performance reasons.
+It helps in replacing deep object comparisons to a single '===' comparison.
+6. PLEASE: regardless of the outcomes of the review, I would really appreciate any comments that can help improve my workflow, my code, or anything I've done here.

 ##Resources
 1. https://facebook.github.io/react/